Ferdinand N. Kahler: Biography

 Kahler built the last home constructed on Cedar Bough Place, after purchasing the two lots in 1901.
-In October, 1919 Kahler obtained a building permit for "a bungalow in Cedar Bough".
-Kahler's home was built in the Airplane Bungalow style of American Craftsman architecture.
+In October, 1919 he obtained a building permit for "a bungalow in Cedar Bough".
+His home was built in the Airplane Bungalow style of American Craftsman architecture.
 In 2008 the house was listed on the National Register of Historic Places (along with every house on the street).
 In 2011, the Kahler home earned a New Albany Historic Preservation Commission "Facelift Award" for "outstanding restoration and rehabilitation".